 At Eron Law, we care about each one of our clients.
 Our goal is to better your situation through education and legal assistance.
 Take a moment to browse our Help Center for free information that may relate to your situation.

-Far more reasons that we can list, but two HUGE reasons:
+Far more reasons that we can list, but three HUGE reasons:

 Pretty darn quick.
 It usually takes us one to two weeks to prepare a case after we have received all required documents.
 The most common reason for delay is missing documents and information, which is entirely in your control.
 In rare emergency cases (i.e. imminent foreclosure, etc.), we can get a case filed within a day or two.

 There are many options here, including use of tax refunds or stimulus checks, unemployment income or back payments, help from family members, and even the use of funds held in retirement plans if necessary, as the CARES Act modified some of the restrictions on the use of retirement accounts.

 No. Do not engage in any unusual activities with your assets or finances without retaining counsel first.
 This can cause major problems with your case if not handled properly.

 As far as we know, you will not lose it.
 If you have already received it, we will help you figure out the best use of the funds prior to filing the case.
 If you have not received it yet, the U.S. Trustee’s office has published guidelines suggesting that trustees in bankruptcy should not be seeking to take possession of these funds